SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

    ![WDT Manager Configuration](./resources/WDT_timer_configuration.png)

 #### Recommendations
-- The WDT manager is specifically meant for system reset recovery and should not be utilized for any other purpose.
+- The WDT Manager is specifically meant for system reset recovery and should not be utilized for any other purpose.
 When interrupts are disabled, make sure to stop the WDT to avoid unintended resets.
 Once interrupts are re-enabled, restart the WDT to ensure system reliability
 - It is strongly recommended to use `sl_si91x_soc_nvic_reset()` API for system soft reset rather than the `sl_si91x_soc_soft_reset()` function, since this uses the WDT for soft reset, which is specifically intended for system reset recovery
 ## Trace and Debug